Can't launch on ubuntu 20.04, it crashes at launch...

 Current simulator design enables VR experience in both the sitting and the full hang-glider rig setup with multiple realism options.
 It can also be run as a standard desktop flight simulation.
 Future plans include spectator mode for training and real-time flight analysis, multiplayer for group soaring exercises, higher realism in thermals simulation and rendering, and much much much more…

-VR variant will soon be available via Patreon tiers (see "More information" for the link to Patreon page).
+VR variant is available via Patreon tiers (see "More information" for the link to Patreon page).

 Click download now to get access to the following files: